Fair Employment still matters, more than 30 years on

 The picture of employment in Northern Ireland is definitely getting busier; in spite of the pressures on business of inflation, recruitment is lively and there’s a scramble for staff.

-March Labour Force Survey from the Northern Ireland Statistics and Research Agency showed that payrolled employee numbers and earnings both increased over the last year, and employee job numbers are high.
+The March Labour Force Survey from the Northern Ireland Statistics and Research Agency showed that payrolled employee numbers and earnings both increased over the last year, and employee job numbers are high.
 The unemployment rate has returned to its pre-pandemic position.
 However, although the figures on employment rate, hours worked and economic inactivity have improved, they have not yet returned to what they were pre-COVID.

-This month I’m writing to remind you that no matter how urgent your need for staff, fair recruitment is always important – and so is
+This month I’m writing to remind you that no matter how urgent your need for staff, fair recruitment is always important – and so is fair employment monitoring of all your staff.

 If you have 11 or more employees working 16 hours or more per week you need to register with the Equality Commission for Fair Employment Monitoring.
 All registered employers must monitor the composition of their workforce.
 This means keeping a record of your staff’s community background and sex.